MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/@@configuration-scenarios.md

 With an enterprise configuration, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security.

-This configuration includes one or more front-ends and back-ends on a group of machines.
-These front-ends and back-ends can be scaled independently.
+This configuration includes one or more control nodes and compute nodes on a group of machines.
+These control nodes and compute nodes can be scaled independently.
 For added security, you can authenticate against [Active Directory (LDAP) or Azure Active Directory](security-authentication.md) and [configure SSL](security-https.md) for DeployR.

-Additionally, when you have multiple front-ends, you must set up a [remote SQL Server or PostgreSQL database](configure-remote-database.md) so that data can be shared across front-end services.
+Additionally, when you have multiple control nodes, you must set up a [remote SQL Server or PostgreSQL database](configure-remote-database.md) so that data can be shared across control node services.

 Learn how to [set up an enterprise configuration](configuration-initial.md#enterprise) for operationalization.